 Vos was also responsible for oversight on the negotiations on the Transatlantic Trade & Investment Agreement (TTIP) with the United States, and he approved the Comprehensive Economic and Trade Agreement (CETA) with Canada.

-Vos is very much committed to a sustainable economy and has worked consistently towards a safer national and international environment.
+Very much committed to a sustainable economy, Jan Vos worked consistently towards a safer national and international environment.
 He oversaw an €11bln investment in renewable energy, and with his party in government, succeeded in closing 5 out of 10 Dutch coal plants, thus realizing significant real change.
 The Netherlands is now building the largest offshore wind park in the world, made possible by legislation passed during his tenure.
-Dutch Parliament also voted in favor of his progressive motions to only allow sales of zero-emission cars in the Netherlands in the near future.
+Furthermore, Dutch Parliament voted in favor of his progressive motions to only allow sales of zero-emission cars in the Netherlands in the near future.

-Following several earthquakes with increasing intensity and frequency in the northernmost parts of the Netherlands (Groningen), Vos also introduced a number of motions and amendments to decrease gas-drilling operations, thereby making the Groningen field area significantly safer for residents.
-Furthermore, as a result of his legislation, several avenues have been provided to compensate for damages suffered by the communities.
+Following several earthquakes with increasing intensity and frequency in the northernmost parts of the Netherlands (Groningen), Vos introduced a number of motions and amendments to decrease gas-drilling operations, thereby making the Groningen field area significantly safer for residents.
+As a result of his legislation, several avenues have now been provided to compensate for damages suffered by the communities.
 Vos has also taken legislative measures to ensure that new gas drilling in the national park ‘Waddenzee’ is banned.

 Previously employed as an Interim Manager at the Dutch National Trust, Vos was invited by the Board of Directors to engage in a turnaround process.
 He wrote a new strategy and revenue streams were subsequently substantially increased.